Nearly everyone has faced a situation where they needed cash for an emergency, and there are times when budgets run tight.

 #16: Figure out who owes you money.

 Chances are good you have loaned people money in the past, but did they ever pay you back?
-If not, you might want to look them up and pay them a visit.
 If someone owes you $20, $50, or $100 and you can feasibly collect, this is a great way to get money quickly.

 Before you go door-to-door, think of people and situations where you may have loaned out money in the past.
 Perhaps you paid for someone’s dinner when your waitress wouldn’t split the check.
-Or maybe you loaned someone a $50 bill when they were down on their luck.
+You can always politely ask for it back

 #17: Negotiate a bill.